nibblesnbits/my-portfolio/conv/book.md

 ---

-The village thought she had been chosen.
+The elders thought she had been chosen.
 They whispered that she had seen through death.

 But Vel knew better.